aialmohamed/MPA_KR3_Digital_Twin/Readme.md

 >  https://ahmaedibrahim311-1720719768107.atlassian.net/jira/software/projects/DT/boards/2?atlOrigin=eyJpIjoiNjg4YjM5ZjIyYjM2NDUyYjlkYmYzN2RiZTRhMmNkNjUiLCJwIjoiaiJ9) project

 >[!NOTE]
->After the meeting with the professor on the 6th of August, we are using the CIP because it is easier to implement and we are not limiting the project to real-time (at least for now).
+>After the meeting with the professor on the 6th of August, we are using the KVP because it is easier to implement and we are not limiting the project to real-time (at least for now).
->On the other hand, we have some suggestions for future development to improve the real-time aspect of the project, such as using a medium hardware like Respi as a path for the RSI. so for this project we are using **KVP** (**KUKAVARPROXY**)
+>On the other hand, we have some suggestions for future development to improve the real-time aspect of the project, such as using a medium hardware like Revpi as a path for the RSI. so for this project we are using **KVP** (**KUKAVARPROXY**)

 >[!NOTE]
 > After the meeting on 06 August, we also came to the conclusion that we will implement the remote control use case.